aa-ko/manjaro-yadm/README.md

 - xargs

 ## TODO
-- Test this in a new Manjaro install (created on 5.3.8-3)
+- [ ] Test this in a new Manjaro install (created on 5.3.8-3)
-- Install & configure Evolution mail client and ditch Thunderbird afterwards
+- [ ] Install & configure Evolution mail client and ditch Thunderbird afterwards
-	- Import Google contacts into Evolution ?
+	- [ ] Import Google contacts into Evolution ?
-- Choose optional dependencies for pamac packages
+- [ ] Choose optional dependencies for pamac packages
-- Run pamac in unattended mode
+- [ ] Run pamac in unattended mode
-- Find a way to have to put in the password less often ?
+- [ ] Find a way to have to put in the password less often ?
-- Add Lyx installation and settings
+- [ ] Add a LaTeX distribution installation and settings (Gummi, TexStudio)